mdrohmann/dockerstra/services/gitolite/README.rst

    - data/repositories
    - mdrohmann/gitolite

-They are build as follows:
+They are built as follows:

 ::